hundredrabbits/thebook/north_pacific_logbook.md

 The Kuroshio, or black current, is a high-temperature, high-salinity dark blue warm current that has a transparency of more than 30 m (98 feet).
 Its flow rate is 4-5 km/h (2-3 kn) on the average and reaches up to 7-9 km/h (4 to 5 kn).
 The Kuroshio is weaker in the summer and autumn, but stronger in the winter and spring.
 The current carries a lot of sargassum seaweed into the Eastern Pacific.
 The Kuroshio and Oyashio currents also carry small fish close to Japan's coastal areas, that in turn attract larger fish, resulting in a varied ecosystem along the coasts.

-Sailing along with the Kurushio gave us a free ride, adding sometimes two or three knots to our speed.
+Sailing along with the Kuroshio gave us a free ride, adding sometimes two or three knots to our speed.
 But coming out of Shimoda, we underestimated its strength.
 As soon as we passed Oshima Island, the current began to pull us northward, even with our bow pointing east.

 \newpage